nicolewang96/Leetcode-notebook/README.md

-# Welcome to My GitHub Pages
+# Welcome to Nicole's Leetcode notebook

 Notice: I am the beginner for the Github.
 In these days, I am exploring how this work and trying to find a pretty format for my code and solutions.